HarithaDuggireddy/NASSCOM-VSD-SOC-Design-Report/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img width="200" alt="Screenshot 2024-03-17 at 00 26 03" src="https://github.com/HarithaDuggireddy/NASSCOM-VSD-SOC-Design-Report/assets/163351500/ba08fed5-6bfe-48b2-935c-4141ef21062c">
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img width="200" alt="Screenshot 2024-03-17 at 00 27 46" src="https://github.com/HarithaDuggireddy/NASSCOM-VSD-SOC-Design-Report/assets/163351500/3ccb121f-5a6a-4651-9a01-92520b7c7502">

-4) If we place cells inside the core are by utilizing 100% space like shown in above picture, then It is not possible to route the signals and to add any additional cells.
+4) If we place cells inside the core area by utilizing 100% space as shown in the above picture, then It is not possible to route the signals and add any additional cells.
-5) If Utilization factor = 1, It means we have utilized the 100% area of the core and no extra space.
+5) If the Utilization factor = 1, It means we have utilized the 100% area of the core and no extra space.
-6) So we should have utilization factor <1.
+6) So we should have a utilization factor <1.
 So, that we can place additional logic if needed and for routing.
 7) **Aspect Ratio:** Ratio of the Height of the Core or Die to the Width of the Core or Die.
-8) So, when ever the aspect ratio is 1.
-It means the chip is in the square shape.
-If it is any other number other than 1, It means the chip is in the rectangular shape.
+8) So, whenever the aspect ratio is 1.
+It means the chip is in a square shape.
+If it is any number other than 1, It means the chip is in a rectangular shape.

 **Pre-placed Cells:**